Analysis | Why Hong Kong Is Still Protesting and Where It May Go Next

 7. Have the protests affected business?

 It seems so.
 The economy was already under pressure from the U.S.-China trade war.
+Gross domestic product expanded just 0.6% in the second quarter and the continued unrest could raise the possibility of a recession, according to Bloomberg Economics.
 Flag carrier Cathay Pacific Airways Ltd. said ticket sales dipped in July and future bookings were hurting.
 Visits to Hong Kong Disneyland have suffered.
 The city’s vital retail sector reported sales slumped more than expected in June, the fifth straight month of declines.
 Small businesses reported feeling more pessimistic in July than at any time in the past seven years.
 Richemont, owner of Cartier, echoed Swatch in saying that protests in Hong Kong, the top export market for Swiss watches, weighed on sales due to store closures and lower tourist arrivals.
-Lam said in July that she saw “no room for optimism” for her city’s economy this year.
-Financial Secretary Paul Chan warned on Aug.
-5 that Hong Kong risks a recession if the disturbances continue.

 8. Have protests worked before?